microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/cancelmediaprocessingoperation.md

 ---
-title: "CancelMediaProcessingOperation resource type"
+title: "cancelMediaProcessingOperation resource type"
-description: "This resource type is used to describe the response format of Media processing cancel operation."
+description: "This resource type is used to describe the response format of the cancel media processing operation."
 author: "ananmishr"
 localization_priority: Normal
 ms.prod: "cloud-communications"